blachlylab/fishnet/README.md

-## fast5catcher
+## fishnet

 ### Motivation
 Nanopore has moved to a multi-fast5 format for storing nanpore signal.
 This provided a much needed improvement in I/O as the previous single-fast5 method created a large number of very small files.
-However, now isolating read signal based on read mappability, quality, or region is now more diffcult requiring the conversion from multi to single fast5, then filtering, then converting back to a multi-fast5.
+However, now isolating read signal based on read mappability, quality, or region is now more diffcult requiring the conversion from multi to single fast5, then filtering, then converting back to a multi-fast5. fishnet takes a filtered input BAM file and a directory of fast5s and outputs fast5s containing reads that were found in the BAM file.

 ### Install
 We have prebuilt binaries for debian systems under releases.